wingkwong/leetcode-the-hard-way/solutions/0000-0099/0012-integer-to-roman-medium.md

 - `1 <= num <= 3999`

-## Approach 1: Iterating over the dictionary
+## Approach 1: Iterating over the dictionary entries

-The solution used was iterating over the entries of a dictionary and for each entry, while the remaining value is greater than or equals to the key value of the dictionary, append the corresponding character(s) to the `result` and subtract the key from the remaining value.
+The solution used was iterating over the entries of a dictionary and for each entry, while the remaining value is greater than or equal to the key value of the dictionary, append the corresponding character(s) to the `result` and subtract the key from the remaining value.

-For example, if we consider the given integer `num = 17`, after starting the iteration over the dictionary, the algorithm checks if the integer `17` is greater than or equals to the first integer value in the dictionary, which is `1000`.
-Since it's not, the code in the while loop is not executed and the next iteration starts checking if `17` is greater than or equals to `900` and so on until the iteration checks if `17` is greater than or equals to `10`.
+For example, if we consider the given integer `num = 17`, after starting the iteration over the dictionary, the algorithm checks if the integer `17` is greater than or equal to the first integer value in the dictionary, which is `1000`.
+Since it's not, the code in the while loop is not executed and the next iteration starts checking if `17` is greater than or equal to `900` and so on until the iteration checks if `17` is greater than or equal to `10`.
 In this iteration the code in the while loop is executed so that the `result` variable is concatenated with the respective Roman numeral which is `'X'` and the remaining value becomes `7`.
-For next iteration, `7` is not greater than or equals to `9` but on the next one, when it's greater than `5`, `result` becomes `'XV'` and the remaining value becomes `2`.
+For the next iteration, `7` is not greater than or equal to `9` but on the next one, when it's greater than `5`, `result` becomes `'XV'` and the remaining value becomes `2`.
 So keeping that logic, after the final iteration the final result will be `'XVII'`.

 <Tabs>
 <TabItem value="py" label="Python">